REFRAME/betacal/python/README.md

 # Beta calibration - Python package

-This is a well-founded and easily implemented improvement on logistic calibration for binary classifiers.
+This package provides a BetaCalibration class which allows the user to fit any of our three proposed beta calibration models.

 ## Dependencies